The VASRD Principles

 Reasonable Doubt (§4.3): If a condition is not well documented in the medical records, the Rating Authorities may have trouble deciding how severe the condition truly is and what rating the condition should receive.
 In these cases, the Rating Authorities are required to award the higher rating for the veteran’s benefit.

-Rating Authority Member’s Attitudes (§4.23): The Rating Authority members are required to not allow any personal feelings or attitudes to influence their rating decision.
-When the members review medical records, there is quite a lot of personal information in those files.
+Rating Authorities’ Attitudes (§4.23): The Rating Authorities are required to not allow any personal feelings or attitudes to influence their rating decision.
+When they review medical records, there is quite a lot of personal information in those files.
 We really get to know a lot more about a service member than we may want.
-Depending on the circumstances surrounding the conditions, the doctors who wrote the records may have very definite opinions about the service member’s motives, honesty, personality, etc. Based on the things they read, Rating Authority members may feel that a service member under review is a true victim who deserves a high rating since they are a good person.
+Depending on the circumstances surrounding the conditions, the doctors who wrote the records may have very definite opinions about the service member’s motives, honesty, personality, etc. Based on the things they read, Rating Authority members may feel that a service member under review is honest and deserves a high rating since they are a good person.
 On the other hand, they might feel that a service member is a lying son-of-a-biscuit who is trying to finagle the system.
 Regardless, the Rating Authorities can only rate each condition on the medical facts in evidence.

 The Use of Diagnostic Codes